IPL Treatments @ AE.R

 IPL Treatments at AE.R

-By Julie Yang
+By: Julie Yang

 Are you looking for a non-invasive way to improve the appearance of your skin?
 Intense Pulsed Light (IPL) therapy, also known as photorejuvenation or photofacial, may be the solution you've been searching for.
-In this comprehensive guide, we'll explore everything you need to know about IPL treatment, including what it is, how it works, and what to expect before, during, and after the procedure.
+In this comprehensive guide, we'll explore everything you need to know about IPL treatment, including what it is, how it works, and what to expect before, during, and after the process.